Compliance Guides

 | Anyone selling to EU consumers | Consumer-protection and distance-selling rules; accessibility (EAA) |

-This is a starting map, not a determination — the exact list turns on the specifics of each of the four questions above.
+Treat this as a starting map rather than a ruling.
+The exact list turns on the specifics of each of the four questions above.

 The horizontal rules almost everyone should check

-- GDPR— if you process personal data of people in the EU, in almost any capacity.
+- GDPR.
+If you process personal data of people in the EU, in almost any capacity, you are in scope.

-- NIS2 / DORA— cybersecurity and operational-resilience regimes for in-scope sectors and their IT suppliers.
+- NIS2 and DORA.
+Cybersecurity and operational-resilience regimes for in-scope sectors and their IT suppliers.
 See does DORA apply to my company and does NIS2 apply to my business.

-- Consumer, employment, and accessibility law— broad-based and easy to overlook.
+- Consumer, employment, and accessibility law.
+Broad-based, and the easiest to overlook until someone complains.

 Sector-specific regimes

-Regulated sectors layer specific regimes on top of the horizontal ones — for example financial services (DORA, MiCA, PSD2/3, Solvency II), health (MDR/IVDR), and energy or telecoms rules.
-If you are in one of these, the sector regime is usually where most of your requirements live.
+Regulated sectors stack their own regimes on top of the horizontal ones.
+Financial services carry DORA, MiCA, PSD2/3 and Solvency II.
+Health carries MDR and IVDR.
+Energy and telecoms carry their own rules.
+If you sit in one of these sectors, that regime is usually where most of your requirements live, and where an audit tends to start.

 If your company is outside the EU

-EU law reaches non-EU companies more often than many expect.
-If you offer goods or services to people in the EU, monitor their behaviour, place products on the EU market, or supply IT services to EU financial entities, you can fall directly within GDPR, the AI Act, the Cyber Resilience Act, or DORA’s third-party provisions — without any EU establishment.
-Doing business in Europe generally means meeting European requirements, wherever you are based.
+This is the part companies based outside Europe usually get wrong.
+Plenty assumed that having no office here kept them clear, and it didn't.
+EU law reaches non-EU companies far more than they expect.
+If you offer goods or services to people in the EU, monitor their behaviour, place products on the EU market, or supply IT services to EU financial entities, you can fall directly within GDPR, the AI Act, the Cyber Resilience Act, or DORA's third-party provisions, with no EU establishment at all.
+Doing business in Europe means meeting European requirements, wherever your head office sits.
 We cover this in detail in non-EU company selling into the EU.

-The hard part is not reading one regulation; it is working out whichapply to your specific business, breaking each into concrete requirements, and keeping that current as laws change.
-That work is slow and error-prone by hand — and it was never really a spreadsheet job.
+Reading a single regulation is the easy bit.
+Working out which of them apply to your specific business, breaking each one into concrete requirements, and keeping that current as the laws change is where the time goes.
+That work is slow and easy to get wrong by hand, and it was never really a spreadsheet job.

-COMPLY.Reg is a regulatory compliance tool that uses AI to do exactly this: it scans your business profile against European regulatory sources, identifies which requirements apply to you, and turns them into audit-ready, traceable controls.
-Your source documents stay on your own systems, and your compliance data is processed in the EU.
-It is built for European companies and for companies outside Europe that need to do business in the EU.
+This is the job we built COMPLY.Reg to do, and I will be honest that it is much of the reason the company exists.
+It scans your business profile against European regulatory sources, works out which requirements apply to you, and turns them into audit-ready, traceable controls.
+Your source documents stay on your own systems, and your compliance data is processed in the EU, which for me is not negotiable.
+It is built for European companies and for companies outside Europe that still have to do business here.

 Frequently asked questions